junglegobs/ASoSEPOC/README.md

 | x  | x       | x    | x  | x     | x      | x       |      |
 | x  | x       | x    | x  | x     | x      | x       | x    |

-All this just for one day, the 4th day in the list of days chosen.
+All this just for one day, the 4th day (the day with the most scarcity) of the days selected for investigation.

+##### Trade off between load shedding and reserve shedding

+There should be a tradeoff between shedding load in the day ahead stage and shedding reserves which would jeopardise real time operational security (since there are less reserves available to deal with unforeseen situations).
+The DUC-PR model is able to make this tradeoff in a coarse way, hence the real time operational security is then analysed using a Quasi Steady State Simulator (QSSS) developped by ULiege.
+This verifies how well the DUC-PR model is able to perform this trade-off (if at all).